 During the year different classes follow different genre themes, this may be through speaking, role play, drama or writing.

 Our pupils have regular opportunities to produce extended pieces of writing.
-Children produce a ‘Wow Writing’ piece (using their preferred medium of communication) fortnightly linked to their current genre.
-Fortnightly ‘Writing Wizard Lessons’ will take place in every class and teachers will nominate a star ‘Writing Wizard’ to receive a certificate in the Star of the Week assembly on Fridays.
+Children produce a ‘Wow Writing’ piece (using their preferred medium of communication) linked to their current genre.
+Weekly ‘Writing Wizard Lessons’ will take place in every class and teachers will nominate a star ‘Writing Wizard’ to receive a certificate in the Star of the Week assembly fortnightly.

 Please click the link at the bottom of the page to view our current English Medium Term overview.

 English is different in each class as we consider individual children's needs.
-A range of strategies and literacy schemes are listed below:
+A range of strategies and reading pathways are listed below: